pbower/uts-image-processing/README.md

 Image Processing GIT for 31256

-This project demonstrates the use of a Support Vector Machine (SVM) training with features from a Convoluted Neural Network (CNN) to classify the top 10 Simpsons Characters.
-The Model will loop through various JPEGS of characters and generate a score.
-It will return a overall accuracy for the number of classes trained.
-This project was developed in MATLAB using the Resnet package.
+This project demonstrates the use of a Support Vector Machine (SVM) trained with features via a Convolutional Neural Network (CNN) to classify Simpsons Characters.
+The Model was trained on 1400+ JPEG files of characters and generates an overall accuracy score for the overall number of classes trained.
+This project was developed in MATLAB using the ResNet-50 Deep Learning package, which had its final convolution and classification layers replaced to be specific to the Simpson's dataset.
+To date we have achieved an overall accuracy score of 95.3% accuracy for 10 characters.

 ## Getting Started